Foreign internal defense: Counterinsurgency in Iraq and Afghanistan

+Sergeant Joshua Gray, hands a young Afghan girl a pack of gum while searching a compound for improvised explosive device material in Kunduz, 3 Nov.

 The doctrine of shock and awe proved ineffective against eliminating small pockets of insurgent fighters.
 U.S. forces began to shift away from the shock and awe strategy to "hearts and minds".
 Hearts and minds shifted away from displays of massive firepower and attempted to persuade to local population to support the new government through more peaceful means The United States has sent millions of dollars of humanitarian aid to the people of Iraq and Afghanistan and U.S. forces have worked closely with other humanitarian groups such as the red cross to ensure that humanitarian aid is distributed throughout these areas.

 In addition to winning the "hearts and minds" of the people, the United States vastly improved its intelligence gathering techniques in an effort to dismantle insurgency networks.
 In 2005, the NSA worked closely with the CIA to deploy airborne cameras and intercept cell phone signals around Iraq.
 This gave United States forces the ability to watch the country with what General McChrystal termed an "unblinking eye".
 This level of surveillance created a flow of intelligence that gave Special Forces teams the ability to conduct almost nightly raids against key targets in order to dismantle insurgency networks more effectively.

 Another tactic used by the United States in both Iraq and Afghanistan is and effort to shift the responsibility of providing security for specific areas to the local populations by setting up local police forces.
 The Afghan Local Police (ALP) program assisted the US in raiding insurgent compounds and providing security for areas that US forces have cleared out of active insurgent groups.
 The ALP encountered difficulties recruiting individuals willing to defy the Taliban for fear of retaliation and a lack of funding from the local government.

 The sale of heroin was used at least in part to fund insurgent activities in the country and cutting of the flow of cash became a top priority for the United States.

 In 2018, journalist and former US Army Ranger Marty Skovlund Jr. documented a team from the United States Army Special Forces performing a FID mission to combat ISIS in Afghanistan.